Live Chat Support Services Guide – Everything You Need to Know

 The process involves several key steps:

-Create simple to use scripts for qualifying a customer and to peak interest in additional products and service
+- Create simple to use scripts for qualifying a customer and to pique interest in additional products and service

 Monitor and coach on selling incorporating sales into your QA process